gowthamt4/gfg-catalog-services/README.md

 - Use the following credentials to generate the token and pass to the Authorization Header
 	Username: gfgcatalog
 	Password: gfgcatalogpass
+- Did not implement the versioning of API

 ## Deploy
 Docker file has been created.
 Use this to create an image and then ** docker build <path> **.
 Path refers to the path containing docker file